iCodeWalker/three-js-course/readme.md

                   })
                   );
                   // IMP : It is not dynamic, if we move sphere the shadow won't move as it is baked in the texture

+            ## Baking shadows alternative

+                  We will use a more simpler baked shadow and move it so it stays under the sphere.

+                  IMP : We will put the texture on a plane that is a bit above our plane and below the sphere and when we move the sphere we will move the plane as well and if the sphere moves in vertical direction we will reduce or increase the alpha.

+                  For this we will use MeshStandardMaterial()